TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 .. function:: warn(message, category=None, stacklevel=1, source=None)

    Issue a warning, or maybe ignore it or raise an exception.
-The *category* argument, if given, must be a :ref:`warning category class <warning-categories>`; it defaults to :exc:`UserWarning`.
+The *category* argument, if given, must be a :ref:`warning category kundi <warning-categories>`; it defaults to :exc:`UserWarning`.
 Alternatively, *message* can be a :exc:`Warning` instance, in which case *category* will be ignored and ``message.__class__`` will be used.
    In this case, the message text will be ``str(message)``.
 This function raises an